guanggevwu/ZEUS_Tango_control/DAQ/README.md

 ## 2.3 Generate GUI for images

-Click "Device GUI" after the selected device servers have been started and a Taurus window will pop up.
-This windows usually has multiple panels stacked together.
+Click "Device GUI" after the device servers have been started successfully and a Taurus window will pop up.
+This window usually has multiple panels stacked together.

 ## 2.4 Bandwidth